chngdickson/RL-Bipedal/BipedalWalker-PPO-VectorizedEnv/README.md

 ### Environment

-The environment is simulated as list of 16 **gym** environments.
+Just like the SAC env, This environment is simulated as list of 16 **gym** environments.
 They run in 16
 subprocesses adopted from [openai baseline](https://github.com/openai/baselines):

      num_processes=16